My passion for movement has taken me on a challenging yet rewarding journey over the past 15 years.

 From his earliest memories he was surrounded by music, buying his first records at age 7.
 His father worked during his early childhood as a professional singer.

-A country upbringing installed a love of nature and particularly the ambient sounds of the bush: morning birdsong, the summer drone of cicadas and grasshoppers, rainfall on corrugated rooftops, the lilting calls of crickets in the evening.
+A country upbringing instilled a love of nature and particularly the ambient sounds of the bush: morning birdsong, the summer drone of cicadas and grasshoppers, rainfall on corrugated rooftops, the lilting calls of crickets in the evening.

 A move to Sydney in adulthood brought training in Film production, Photography and Audio engineering; whilst later travel to Europe and Asia opened the door to experience the life and music of many cultures, as well as creating opportunities to complete a Vinyasa Yoga teacher training in Mysore in 2011 and a Thai yoga massage course in 2012.